-Marriage seems wonderfully endearing to the single particular person who has by no means married, and maybe to the divorced individual who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is quite a difficult function at times.
+Marriage appears wonderfully endearing to the single individual who has never married, and perhaps to the divorced person who hankers for something to arrest their longing for companionship or sexual release, but marriage for nearly all of us is fairly a hard work at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is each a excellent and a undesirable factor.
+We carry so significantly of ourselves into our marriages – which is the two a good and a undesirable thing.

-We carry in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not invest also considerably funds, not look for to manage us, that they will want to commit time with us.
-We also bring in expectations of what our partners should bring to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.
+We deliver in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not devote too a lot money, not seek out to management us, that they will want to invest time with us.
+We also bring in expectations of what our partners should deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become aware due to our encroaching annoyance.

 That’s when character gets revealed.
 That’s when the personality fades away and you meet a different person for the first time.
 Sometimes that sweet spouse you met turns to drugs or some bizarre behavior and you say to yourself, “How could that have happened?”.

 The 90/10 Principle, This is why we talk about the 90/10 principle of relationships.
 Ninety percent of the upset, hurt, emotion and reactivity we experience in our marriage is actually related to our history.
 Only ten percent is related to the present event.
 Some theorists even argue that 100 percent of “reactivity” is related to the past.